TimurIbrayev/SpikingNN_with_PredictiveFeedback/README.md

   * (failed attempt, requires more work).

 Default parameters used for simulations can be found at the begining of the corresponding log files, which can be found in logs/ann and logs/snn for ANN and SNN models with feedback.

+# Acknowledgement
+Timur would like to thank Nitin Rathi for the clear explanations of how models in original repo are implemented and perform SNN processing.